 Which gas cylinder is best for camping?

-There are of course other gas cylinders available, and other sizes, but the above gas cylinders are recommended for family camping.
+There are other gas cylinders available and other sizes, but the above gas cylinders are recommended for family camping and the easiest to get refills.

 - Which is best for camping, Propane or Butane?
 We look at which type of gas is best for camping, and what the differences are between propane and butane.
 Choose the wrong one, and your stove may not work when you need it most.